Bridgeless-Project/cosmos-sdk/TOKENOMIC_CHANGES.md

 -   Limit tokens amount 1000000000 BRIDGE and additionally each token can be split to  10^18 abridge tokens
 -   All tokens are split to 3 pools and managed by accumulator module
 -   Rewards by a block can be taken only from the accumulator module
 -   System contains a NFT.
-The NFT holds locked native tokens and can be staked
+A NFT holds locked native tokens and can be staked
 -   Staked amount from a nft have the same power as the same amount of native tokens.
 But delegator will get +20% by stake from nft
 -   Each nft has a vesting time to unlock balance to withdraw